top of page

 Photo Clip: Times Colonist (1946)Victoria, British Columbia

 After fifteen weeks of madness, the smallpox epidemic of 1946 came to an end.
-Nearly 400,000 British Columbians had rushed to protect themselves with a shield of vaccination, warding off any chance the smallpox virus had to spread.
+Nearly 400,000 British Columbians had rushed to protect themselves with a shield of vaccination, warding off any chance the smallpox virus had to propagate.
 Almost the same number of citizens were vaccinated in the State of Washington.
 In the final review of the outbreak, a total of 68 smallpox cases had been recorded, with 20 deaths and 41 survivors showing scars resulting from severe attacks.

 1946::Vaccination Opposers